swarmauri/swarmauri-sdk/combined/combined_content.md

     """

     @abstractmethod
-    def list_agents(self) -> List[Dict[str, Any]]:
-        """
-        Lists all registered agents within the swarm.

-        Returns:
-        - List[Dict[str, Any]]: A list of dictionaries containing information about each agent.
-        """
-        pass

-    @abstractmethod
-    def get_swarm_capabilities(self) -> List[str]:
-        """
-        Retrieves a list of all unique capabilities supported by the swarm.

-        Returns:
-        - List[str]: A list of unique capabilities.
-        """
-        pass

-    @abstractmethod
     def dispatch_request(self, request_data: Dict[str, Any]) -> Any:
         """
         Dispatches an incoming user request to one or more suitable agents based on their capabilities.